wangxiao5791509/DeepMTA_PyTorch/README.md

 ~~~
 @inproceedings{wang2021deepmta,
  title={Dynamic Attention guided Multi-Trajectory Analysis for Single Object Tracking},
- author={Xiao, Wang and Zhe, Chen and Jin, Tang and Bin, Luo and Yaowei, Wang and Yonghong, Tian},
+ author={Xiao, Wang and Zhe, Chen and Jin, Tang and Bin, Luo and Yaowei, Wang and Yonghong, Tian and Feng, Wu},
  booktitle={IEEE Transactions on Circuits and Systems for Video Technology},
+ doi={10.1109/TCSVT.2021.3056684},
  year={2021}
 }
 ~~~